Acute Coronary Syndrome (ACS)

 Pathogenesis

-Partial occlusion → ischemia WIHTOUT infarction
+Partial occlusion → ischemia WITHOUT infarction

 Partial occlusion → partial thickness (subendocardial) infarction

-Complete occlusion → full thickness (transmural) infarction
+Complete occlusion → full-thickness (transmural) infarction

 ECG findings